bmlip/colorized/README.md

 ### Lecture Notes

-The lecture notes are mandatory material for the exam:
+The lecture notes form the mandatory preparation material for the exam.
+They can be accessed through the Table below.
+Optionally, you may download PDF bundles of the lecture notes here.
+Please note, however, that the PDF files do not include interactive links and omit the answers to proofs and exercises.
+For this reason, we strongly recommend using the online materials via the links in the Table.

 - Bert de Vries, [PDF bundle of all lecture notes for lessons B0 through B12](https://github.com/bertdv/BMLIP/blob/master/output/BMLIP-5SSD0-lecture-notes.pdf), version 30-Oct-2024.
 - Wouter Kouw, [PDF bundle of all probabilistic programming lecture notes for lessons W1 through W4](https://github.com/bertdv/BMLIP/blob/master/output/BMLIP-5SSD0-prob-prog.pdf) version 30-Oct-2024.